JexPY/filemanager-fastapi/readme.md

   http://localhost/static/pictures/original/dcb8ac79618540688ea36e688a8c3635.png
   ```
 * Easy Security using Bearer token
-  - For security its recomended to make requests from  your backend server, not from browser, as your key of FF can be tracked.
+  - For security its recommended to make requests from  your backend server, not from browser, as your key of FF can be tracked.

-* Out of box documenation thanks to fast-api [/docs && /redoc paths are avaliable]
+* Out of box documentation thanks to fast-api [/docs && /redoc paths are available]
 * SSL secured reverse nginx proxy using gunicorn and uvloop